Marcolapietro/mda-api-exercises/exercises/01-introduction/readme01.md

 # Exercise 1: Introduction to APIs

+## Quick Start

+- This is a theory/overview exercise.
+There is no app to run.
+- Read through the concepts, then proceed to Exercise 2 to practice with Postman.

 ## Objective
 Understand what an API is and its importance in software development.
 Identify examples of popular APIs and their uses.